kos-lang/kos/doc/grammar.md

 Break statement
 ---------------

-The break statement is legal only inside for, while or do-while loops.
+The break statement is legal only inside for, loop, while or repeat-while loops.
 If used in the global scope or in a function outside of the loop statements, it will produce a compilation error.

 If used in a loop, the statement interrupts the loop as if it ended